tahull/tahull.github.io/_posts/blog/2016-12-15-openocd-ti-icdi-investigation.md

 The Texas Instruments ICDI, comes as a Composite USB device with a virtual com port, a Device Firmware Upgrade and a device debug interface (for Tiva C Series TM4C123 Launchpad).
 Under Windows 10 64-bit, OpenOCD will fail to connect to the debug interface.

 Uninstalling the virtual com port seems to allow OpenOCD to open the ICDI interface, or using [Zadig](http://zadig.akeo.ie/) and changing the composite device host to use winusb or libusb libs is another solution.
-However, changing the composite host will effect the other interfaces, they will no longer show up in the device list and may be unreachable (no more VCP, no more DFU, no more JTAG) and this modification may prevent other debuggers or flash programmers from working.
+However, changing the composite host will affect the other interfaces, they will no longer show up in the device list and may be unreachable (no more VCP, no more DFU, no more JTAG) and this modification may prevent other debuggers or flash programmers from working.
 To revert the change the modified composite host driver needs to be removed and TI ICDI driver re-installed.

 Either wipe out your VCP (no virtual com port for debug messages) or modify the composite host, these two options aren't very appealing.
 These work-around options didn't appeal to me, so I tried to figure out why OpenOCD was failing to open the interface.